 - 8. The goal is for your little one to do the last part of falling asleep on their own in their bed so it's fine to pick them up and soothe them as often as needed.

 The most important thing at this point is that your baby is learning to go to sleep in their own bed.
 They are learning that this is the space where they sleep, rather than on you or in a carrier or while feeding.

 Every 1-2 days, gradually reduce the amount of settling you are doing, putting them in bed more and more awake.
 You will still soothe them if they’re upset, but you will also be giving them the chance to fall asleep on their own.
 Your little one is a quick learner and with consistency and respect for the skill they’re learning, they will surprise you!

 If, on your self-settling journey, your little one happens to fall asleep in your arms, don’t stress about it!
 You’re still doing a fantastic job and it’s not going to undo any of the work you’ve already done.

 If not, you can start teaching them to resettle themselves when they wake between sleep cycles for their naps and overnight, provided you are confident they are not waking out of hunger.
 To be sure of this, and for more in-depth guidance and methods, our Little Ones App walks you through these stages in your little one’s sleep development, troubleshooting every eventuality.

 Once your baby is totally self-settling, you will be in a whole new world of sleep!
 Yes you’ll still experience sleep regressions and nap transitions, then bedtime battles and separation anxiety as your little one turns into a toddler... but with the solid backbone of self-settling in your sleep arsenal, you will be in a far better position to ride out these stages to come.

 Good luck on your sleep journey!
-And please remember if you need a helping hand at any time, from birth to 6 years old, we’re here for you.
+And please remember if you need a helping hand at any time, our certified sleep consultants are just a click away in our Little Ones App.